 Allow the entrance and exit to and from all buildings.

 Allow a group that has reserved the space to use it.
-An individual or group with a reservation will have priority in the use of the locatio
+An individual or group with a reservation will have priority in using the location.

 Allow a speaker or performer to be seen and heard by the audience.

-Maintain a noise level that allows classes, campus events and operations to occur without unreasonable interference.
-The use of sound amplification shall normally be allowed, except where such sound amplification creates noise or diversion that unreasonably disrupts classroom, College, or District activities or operations.
+Maintain a noise level that allows classes, campus events, and operations to occur without unreasonable interference.
+Sound amplification shall normally be allowed, except where such sound amplification creates noise or diversion that unreasonably disrupts classroom, College, or District activities or operations.

 Assure that actions do not create an imminent health or safety hazard.

-Assure that actions to not destroy District property.
+Assure that actions will not destroy District property.

-Physical force, the threat of force, or other coercive activities used to subject anyone are forbidden and will result in discipline proceedings.
+Physical force, the threat of force, or other coercive activities used to subject anyone are forbidden and will result in disciplinary proceedings.

+Distribution of Material

+Students, employees, and members of the public are free to distribute petitions, circulars, leaflets, newspapers, and other printed matter.
+Such distribution shall take place only within the above-mentioned areas.
+Before departing from the area for the day, individuals distributing printed material must make reasonable efforts to retrieve, remove, or properly discard materials that have been discarded or dropped in or around the area distributed.

 Posting of Material

-Students, employees, and members of the public are free to newspapersBefore departing from the area for the day, individuals distributing printed material must as long as the material does not post any material, as long as it does not promote illegal behavior.
-Material may not exceed 120 square inches in size,and will be removed after 10 days.

-Individuals wishing to post materials must receive a date stamp and provide a copy to the College’s Office of Student Life or Facilities Coordinator.
-This requirement is to ensure
+Students, employees, and members of the public are free to use the bulletin boards on campus to post material as long as the material does not promote illegal behavior or violations of District policy.
+All material displayed on a bulletin board shall clearly indicate the author or agency responsible for its production and shall be dated with the date of posting by the appropriate office.
+Students and employees wishing to post material related to approved campus events will get their materials stamped by the Office of Student Life.
+Members of the public wishing to post material will get their materials stamped by the campus Facilities Coordinator.
+Materials displayed shall be removed after the passage of ten (10) business days.

-compliance of size limitation and reasonable period of time for postings.
-The College’sThe Office of Student Life or Facilities Coordinator will not deny a posting due to content and/or viewpoint.
+Material may not exceed 120 square inches in size.
+The college’s Office of Student Life or Facilities Coordinator will not deny a posting due to content and/or viewpoint.
 Items that have expired or are not dated will be removed.

 Hate Violence

-Nothing in this policy shall prohibit the regulation of hate violence directed at students in a manner that denies their full participation in the educational process, so long as the regulation conforms to the requirements of the First Amendment to the United States Constitution, and of Section 2 of the Article 1 of the California Constitution.
+Nothing in this policy shall prohibit the regulation of hate violence directed at students in a manner that denies their full participation in the educational process, so long as the regulation conforms to the requirements of the First Amendment to the United States Constitution and of Section 2 of the Article 1 of the California Constitution.
 “Hate violence” is defined in subdivision

 (a) of Section 4 of Chapter 1363 of the Statutes of 1992 (Senate Bill 1115) to mean any act of physical intimidation or physical harassment, physical force or physical violence, or the threat of physical force or physical violence, that is directed against any person or group of persons, or the property of any person or disability, or political or religious beliefs of that person or group.
-Acts shall not be considered “hate violence” based on speech alone, except upon a showing that the speech itself threatens violence again a specific person or group of persons, that the person or group of persons against whom the threat is directed reasonably fears that the violence will be committed because of the speech, and be disciplined for harassment, threats, intimidation, or hate violence unless such speech is constitutionally protected.
+Acts shall not be considered “hate violence” based on speech alone, except upon a showing that the speech itself threatens violence against a specific person or group of persons, that the person or group of persons against whom the threat is directed reasonably fears that the violence will be committed because of the speech, and be disciplined for harassment, threats, intimidation, or hate violence unless such speech is constitutionally protected.

+Hours of Access